Posted 10:57:00 AM

 then you need to get in touch with me (firstname.lastname@example.org), perhaps with a link to some of your creative work, and we can try and make this happen.

-Even if you’re not sure if you’re the right person (e.g. you’re not sure how to fit it into your degree program) if you’ve always liked technology, creativity and live performance but never found the right outlet for those passions, then get in touch, there might be ways to make it happen.
+Even if you’re not sure if you’re the right person, if you’ve always liked technology, creativity and live performance but never found the right outlet for those passions, then see the instructions below for registering your interest.

 I wanna be a part of this—what’s the next step?